amper43/hastic-server-wiki/Web-hooks.md

-# Anomaly hooks

-It's possible to get notifications about new anomalies via [WebHooks](https://en.wikipedia.org/wiki/Webhook)
+It's possible to get notifications about detection of patterns / anomalies via [WebHooks](https://en.wikipedia.org/wiki/Webhook)

 You need to set variable `HASTIC_ALERT_ENDPOINT` with your endpoint and expects `POST` methods from hastic-server if format: